michaelbdavidson7/Trancebreakr/README.md

 Does this happen to your kid?
 Are you in college, spending every night up way too late?

 Break the spell!
-Take away the need for willpower and let automation take over!
-Automation is the new discipline!
+Forget about willpower and let automation take over - Automation is the new discipline anyway!

 Trancebreakr is a program to create Windows Scheduled Tasks that
 1) shuts down the computer at a designated time every night